Language

 Notes

 The style attribute is convenient for quickly testing styles or dynamically changing styles with JavaScript, but writing styles directly in HTML as inline styles reduces maintainability.
-It is generally recommended to use an external CSS file or a style tag instead.
+Using an external CSS file or a style tag is the more common approach.

 The title attribute can be specified on any element, but it is mainly used to expand abbreviations (<abbr>) or to provide supplementary descriptions for links.
-Since tooltips are not displayed on touch devices such as smartphones, avoid relying solely on title for important information — include it in the body text as well.
+Since tooltips are not displayed on touch devices such as smartphones, important information should not rely solely on title — include it in the body text as well.

 The lang attribute is typically written on the <html> tag to specify the language for the entire page, but it can also be applied to individual elements when multiple languages are mixed within a page.
 Screen readers use the lang attribute to read content in the correct language, making it an important attribute for accessibility.